BC Employment and Assistance

 Victoria V8W 9R3

-- any age group where high unemployment exists; and
+- persons of any age group where high unemployment exists; and

 - homeless persons.